Anchorsify/Anchorsify.github.io/_projects/Doton.md

 #### --( Sando no Jutsu - Mountain Earth Technique )--
 The user creates two monolithic walls up from the ground, destroying the environment for several hundred yards in either direction, and sends them at one another.
 As they approach each other, their momentum builds, starting off slow and ending with a collision that removes the third dimension from anything unlucky enough to be caught between them.

- - Chakra: 40
+ - Chakra: 45
  - Damage: 50d20*1
- - Accuracy: -10
  - Range: 100
  - Area: 80
  - Speed: 30, Delay 30
  - Seal Speed: 26
  - Tags: Blunt, Area of Effect, Projectile

-Effects: This technique's damage is doubled for determining if it inflicts wounds.
+Effects: This technique has +100% Wounding.
 If it does cause a wound, it also causes two wounds of the next lower severity, three of the severity below that, and so forth.
 Thus, if it inflicted a Critical Wound, it would also inflict two Severes, three Majors, and four Minors.
-You may reduce Sando's speed below its Delay.
+You may reduce Sando's speed below its Delay, though you can not abort Sando once you have declared its use, as the massive walls of earth build and rush into one another.

 #### --( Chidoukaku - Moving Earth Core )--
 The user lowers or raises the ground in the surrounding area at high speed, creating giant depressions or spires.
 Despite how this might seem, it's fairly harmless to the surrounding area.
 People, plants, and buildings on the affected area will be largely undisturbed.
 The sides of the hole or spire are quite sturdy, and it's not in danger of collapsing on its own.